Industry Workflow Automation

 01

-Map the operating bottleneck
+Map the revenue-critical bottleneck

 02